TA2k/ioBroker.bmw/README.md

 - **`VIN.stream.*`** - Updated in real-time via MQTT when vehicle data changes
 - **`VIN.lastUpdate`** - Timestamp of most recent data update (API or MQTT)
 - **`VIN.lastStreamUpdate`** - Timestamp of most recent MQTT stream update

+## Adapter Upgrade via Shell

+To upgrade this adapter on the shell console
+1. switch to the iobroker user
+2. cd into the iobroker directory
+3. execute `iobroker url npm:iobroker.bmw@latest`

 ## Source